 Find out more about the benefit cap on the Department for Work and Pensions website.

-From 7 November 2016 the benefit cap threshold will be reduced from £300 to £257.69 per week for single claimants and from £500 to £384.62 per week for claimants who are part of a couple or have children.
+The benefit cap threshold is £257.69 per week for single claimants and £384.62 per week for claimants who are part of a couple or who have children.
 Different rates apply to those living in London.

 Calculating the benefit cap consists of adding up entitlement of all specified benefits and comparing the total to the threshold relevant to your circumstances.
 If the total is above the threshold, the difference is subtracted from your Housing Benefit or Universal Credit claim.